 Extreme Bearing is made to adapt thermal expansion of the shaft

-The seats of an Extreme Bearing are machined to a tolerance to provide a loose fit.
-The bearing seats in the housings are sufficiently wide to allow the bearing axial displacement and to accommodate for thermal expansion of the shaft due to high temperatures.
+The seats of an Extreme Bearing are machined to a tolerance in order to provide a loose fit.
+The bearing seats in the housings are sufficiently wide to allow the bearing axial displacement and likewise to accommodate for thermal expansion of the shaft due to high temperatures.

 Room for axial displacement